minosthem/filmoid/ReadMe.md

 as well as will download the necessary datasets from movielens ([F. Maxwell Harper and Joseph A. Konstan.
 2015.
 The MovieLens Datasets: History and Context.
 ACM Transactions on Interactive Intelligent Systems](https://doi.org/10.1145/2827872))

-If the input vectors are not stored in pickle files, the program will generated the input data by executing the preprocessing step.
+If the input vectors are not stored in pickle files, the program will generate the input data by executing the preprocessing step.
 The step is different for the collaborative and content-based methods.
 For the first method, the generated vectors have the same size as the number of existing movies in the dataset and for each instance they contain the existing ratings of a user (if a rating does not exist the cell remains empty).
 The input vector for the content-based